izenynn/izenynn/README.md

 # Hi there im izenynn 🙃

-💻  I am currently studying programming at 42 (user: dpoveda-)
+💻  I am currently studying programming at 42

 and thats all, hope you enjoy my git :)